Nazpe/Churn-Technical-Assessment/Solution.md

-# Technical Assessment - Solution Document
+# Churn Technical Assessment - Solution Document
 ### Nuno Pedrosa

 This document presents an overview and the final conclusions of the work.